Current Board Members

 Originally, from a small town in California, Richard grew up seeing service as a mindset.
 While at Harvard, he became heavily involved in the Phillips Brooks House Association, a student-led non-profit.
 While working with PBHA, Richard directed summer camps, founded an after school program, acted as a resource advocate for a homeless shelter, and worked with teen mentoring programs.
 He served as the organization's President in 2010.
 After graduating, Richard moved to South Africa and began work on the Mamelodi Initiative, starting with computer courses and sports programming and growing to include holiday and after-school programming.
 He continues his work with the organization as the Board's chair.
 Beyond the Pro Bono Board, Richard is involved in the East of the River Youth Court, serving as the organization's co-coordinator and is an OPICS Public Interest Fellow.
 Richard currently works at the School for Ethics and Global Leadership in Washington, D.C., a semester program for high-school juniors from across the United States.

 Jordan is an Alabama native and graduated from the University of Alabama at Birmingham with a degree in Political Science.
 While completing his undergraduate studies, Jordan worked as an administrative assistant at Birmingham AIDS Outreach and as a conversation coordinator at Alabama Poverty Project.
-After graduation, he served as a legislative aide working on social policy issues for a member of the U.S. House of Representatives.
-In addition to his involvement with the Pro Bono Board, Jordan is also involved with the OPICS Fellow Program and OutLaw.
-He currently volunteers as a outreach volunteer for the Washington Legal Clinic for the Homeless.
+After graduation, he served as a legislative aide working on environmental, immigration, and social welfare issues for a member of the U.S. House of Representatives.
+During his first year at Georgetown Law, he served as a Home Court fellow and volunteer for the Washington Legal Clinic for the Homeless.
+In addition to his involvement with the Pro Bono Board, Jordan also serves on the OutLaw Board and participates in the OPICS Fellow Program.